 You can keep them in the fridge, in an airtight container, for 3-4 days.
 I do like them best when freshly made, though.

 - 6 large eggs, hard-boiled and peeled

 - 1 tablespoon Dijon mustard

-- ¼ cup crumbled cooked bacon plus 1 tablespoon for garnish (Wellshire is a good choice if you use store-bought)
+- 1/4 cup crumbled cooked bacon, plus 1 tablespoon for garnish*

 - Mash the yolks well with a fork.
 Add the mayonnaise, mustard, black pepper and smoked paprika.

 - Stir until the yolk mixture is as creamy and smooth as you can get it, then stir in the bacon bits, reserving one tablespoon.

 - Sprinkle the bacon deviled eggs with the remaining bacon bits and smoked paprika and serve.